 Chancellor Sonya Christian, PhD

-Sonya Christian, PhD, is chancellor of the Kern Community College District.
-She’s been leading Kern CCD to prepare the workforce of tomorrow for careers in emerging energy and climate technologies, with an insistent focus on equity by building community resilience and empowerment.
+Sonya Christian, PhD, is chancellor of of the California Community Colleges, the largest system of public higher education in the United States.
+In her prior role as chancellor of the Kern Community College District, she leading Kern CCD to prepare the workforce of tomorrow for careers in emerging energy and climate technologies, with an insistent focus on equity by building community resilience and empowerment.
 Under her leadership the California Resources Corp. pledged $2M to the Kern CCD to establish the CRC Carbon Management Institute, and the state funded $50M to establish a clean energy center of excellence at Kern CCD.

 Dr. Christian earned a bachelor’s degree from University of Kerala in Kerala, India; a master’s degree in applied mathematics from University of Southern California; and a doctoral degree from University of California, Los Angeles.